-This recipe was one of the winners of our appetizer contest we had a few weeks ago.
-Of all the food I prepared on our Bloggy Day, this was by far my favorite.
+This recipe was one of the winners from my appetizer contest I had a few weeks ago.
+Of all the food I prepared on Bloggy Day, this was by far my favorite.
 The ingredients are unique and such a genius combination.
 This is one of those recipes that I'm demanding you make.
-Thank you, Chantal, for sending it our way!
+Thank you, Chantal, for sending it my way!
 Love it love it love it!

 In a medium bowl, combine: